GuohaoDai/guohaodai.github.io/_pages/life.md

 ## Dream

 I have always had a passion for architecture, and from a young age, my dream was to become an architect.
 This dream was initially sparked by playing the game ***Minecraft***, where I would design and build everything from medieval castles to Gothic churches.
-The news of the burning down of Notre-Dame de Paris was a heartbreaking moment for me.
 I feel deeply connected to the art and beauty of architecture, and in some ways, I consider myself a romantic, someone who is passionate about the majesty of the world around us.
+So the news of the burning down of Notre-Dame de Paris was really a heartbreaking moment for me.

 <br/>